wreckurring/zorvyn-asg/finance-backend/README.md

 docker-compose up --build
 ```

-That's it.
 Docker Compose starts PostgreSQL, waits for it to be healthy, runs Alembic migrations, then starts the API.

 **API:** `http://localhost:8000`
 **Docs:** `http://localhost:8000/docs`